jiang-yi-siphty/FloatingButton/README.md

 ## Overview
-The Floating Button is a damo project to make a global floating button cross all views.
+The Floating Button is a demo project to make a global floating button cross all views.

 ## Orientation
-It doesn't use any package managerment tool, like cocoapods, in this repo.
-You don't need to install pods before build the project.
+It doesn't use any package management tool, like cocoapods, in this repo.
+You don't need to install pods before building the project.
 Just double click FloatingButton.xcodeproj in the folder to open the project automatically. :)

 ## Devleoping Enviornment
 *Xcode 10.2.1*